Natural gum: Commercial significance

 Humans have used natural gums for various purposes, including chewing and the manufacturing of a wide range of products.
 Before the invention of synthetic equivalents, trade in gum formed part of the economy in places such as the Arabian peninsula (hence the name "gum arabic") and West Africa.

 Peach gum

 Peach gum, the solidified resin from peach and Chinese wild peach trees, is a natural ingredient that has seen a recent increase in popularity due to claims about collagen content and skin improvement, though many of these claims lack scientific evidence.
 It has a long history of consumption in China, where it is commonly used in sweet soups, desserts, and beverages.

 Historically, its curative qualities have been detailed in classical Chinese medical literature for treating urinal infections, quenching thirst, and relieving stress.

 Examples

-Natural gums can be classified according to their origin.
+Natural gums can be classified as extracted from natural sources or manufactured.
 They can also be classified as uncharged or ionic polymers (polyelectrolytes).
 Examples include (with E number food additive code):